Derived categories of sheaves on singular schemes with an application to reconstruction: Preliminaries

 If $\mathcal{T}$ is compactly-generated, we have a general criteria for representability of functors from $\mathcal{T}$ to abelian groups.

-\begin{thm}{(Brown Representability)} Let $\mathcal{T}$ be a compactly-generated triangulated category and let $H: \mathcal{T}^{\circ} \ra \Mod \ \Z$ be a functor that converts coproducts to products and sends triangles to long exact sequences. $H$ is representable. \end{thm}
+\begin{thm}{(Brown Representability)} Let $\mathcal{T}$ be a compactly-generated triangulated category.
+If $H: \mathcal{T}^{\circ} \ra \Mod \ \Z$ is a functor that takes coproducts to products and is cohomological, then $H$ is representable. \end{thm}

-For a proof, see \cite{Nee01}.
+For a proof, see \cite{Nee96}.

-The main example of a compactly-generated triangulated category is the unbounded derived category, $D(X)$, of quasi-coherent sheaves on a quasi-compact and separated scheme, $X$.
+For applications to algebraic geometry, the main example of a compactly-generated triangulated category is the unbounded derived category of quasi-coherent sheaves, $D(X)$, on a quasi-compact and separated scheme, $X$.
 One can use Brown representability to efficiently study Grothendieck duality for quasi-compact and separated schemes, see \cite{Nee96}.

 The category of compact objects of $D(X)$ admits a more geometric characterization.
-We say that a complex, $E$, in $D(X)$ is \textbf{perfect} if it locally (in the Zariski topology) quasi-isomorphic to a bounded complex of finite-rank locally-free sheaves.
-If $X$ possesses the resolution property, i.e. has enough locally-free sheaves, then a complex is perfect if and only if it is quasi-isomorphic to a bounded complex of finite-rank locally-free sheaves.
+We say that a complex, $E$, in $D(X)$ is \textbf{perfect} if it locally (in the Zariski topology) is quasi-isomorphic to a bounded complex of finite-rank locally-free sheaves.
+The subcategory of compact objects of $D(X)$ is the subcategory of perfect complexes, see \cite{Nee92}.
 The subcategory of perfect objects is called the perfect derived category of $X$ and denoted by $D_{\perf}(X)$.

+If $X$ possesses the resolution property, i.e. has enough locally-free sheaves, then a complex is perfect if and only if it is quasi-isomorphic to a bounded complex of finite-rank locally-free sheaves, see \cite{TT}.

+We will also need the notion of a \textbf{homotopy colimit} in a triangulated category, $\mathcal T$, possessing coproducts.
+Given a sequence of morphims in $\mathcal T$,